 Instructor: Dr Andreas Laake (Schlumberger, Texas, United States)

-Duration: 1 day

-CPD Points: 5

-Language: English

-Level: Intermediate

 This course covers the geological and geophysical concepts governing the near-surface.
 Methods for investigating and characterizing the near-surface such as remote sensing and surface geophysical methods are presented.
 The different measurements are archived and integrated in a geographical information system (GIS).
 The final integration reveals geological information about the near-surface and provides geophysical information for corrections in seismic data processing.